 Quality Rating: C

 Chronological Placement Considerations: Quasar is still moping at New Universe Earth, so the fill in story in last issue can't take place in between.
 This story ends with Quasar leaving Earth, but last issue has Quasar visiting Titan so it can go after this.
 Note that Justice is among the heroes gathered at the end.
 That says that this has to go at least after New Warriors #43, when Vance is release from prison.
 And that issue ends with him walking away from Firestar to join with Shinobi Shaw.
-Which isn't to say that he couldn't return here for this crowdscene, but it seems unlikely.
+Which isn't to say that he couldn't return here for this crowd scene, but it seems unlikely.
 I'm assuming that this takes place during New Warriors #43, after Justice is released but before he leaves with Shaw.
 Invisible Woman is wearing her new costume, seemingly placing this after Fantastic Four #387, but it's possible that she was trying out her costume here first (only Namor comments on it being new in FF #387, and he's not here to notice it).

 Continuity Insert?
 N